 Among gamers, the app’s VOIP has a reputation for tremendous stability.
 Thus, it will not cut out in the middle of a firefight or crucial play as other VOIPs sometimes do.
-“Discord is the most stable VOIP service available,” a player identified as Snowbird tweeted.
+Its “the most stable VOIP service available,” a player identified as Snowbird tweeted.
 “It’s intuitive and customizable design offers top of the line service for any community.”

 Discod also offers a higher level of connectivity and service than current VOIP solutions.
 That means you can reach your team when you need them, not just when the VOIP is working.
-“Discord has helped us run our organization, make new friends, and experience unforgettable moments.
+The app “has helped us run our organization, make new friends, and experience unforgettable moments.
 We couldn’t do without it.”
 Pro Rivalry League tweeted.

 The XTRABYTES Community Likes It Too